tripathia632-collab/Check-Your-Luck-Python/README.md

-# Check-Your-Luck-Python
-A simple Python program to check your luck
+# Check Your Luck — Python Beginner Project

+A beginner Python project that asks your name and tells your fortune using random numbers.

+## How to Run
+1. Clone or download the repository.
+2. Run: